 Depression is the chocolate filled with the hard-to-chew ooey gooey shit.
 Mental illness isn’t a temporary thing.
 Once you bite into it, the goop and taste stays in your life for a long time.
 The key to getting through it is to realise that there are so many more things in life you have to look forward to.
 There are more people who receive this chocolate than you would think.
 To overcome it, they fight—they chew, they swallow, they have a glass of water and move on.
 Yeah the taste is still there, but it’s just an aftertaste.
 This is a struggle that tests your limits–mentally, emotionally and physically.
 It’s tough, but you end up so much stronger than before and you change for the better.

 There are a ridiculous amount of people who know this one all too well.
 Poverty isn’t being a little low on money for the week.
 When I say poverty, I mean not knowing where your next meal is coming from.
 It’s not knowing where you’re going to sleep, or how you’re ever going to recover.
 Times of poverty are just like the ooey gooey chocolate; it leaves a taste in your mouth that you can’t seem to get rid of.
 Even though you can’t forget the negative, you also can’t forget the good it did.
-You learn to appreciate the little things in life.
-You learn who your true friends are.
+You learn what true appreciation is when you begin to appreciate the little things in life.
+True friends are revealed.
 You learn what the rest of your life will look like if you don’t push through.

 Your appreciation of life revolves around your mentality.
 Just as fear triumphs only when we give it power, adversity dictates only when we don’t look at the bigger picture.
 Our struggles are our badges of honour to be worn with pride.